DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 Depending the context (as primary "function", or specifically while step-recording is engaged), the left-side momentary buttons have particular functions.

-As primary function (aka not in step-recording), from top to bottom:
+As primary function (aka while step-recording isn't engaged), from top to bottom:

 - Transport toggle (play or pause the sequencer).
 TIP: **RUN** LED is on, green, while the sequencer is running.
-- Engage step-recording (applicable for melodic tracks only, otherwise the step-recording is ignored or immediately disengaged if "CV OUT" or Turing Machine track is selected, or if sequencer is started from **RUN** input jack).
-TIP: while step-recording is active, **RUN** LED is red (instead of green), and related TRACK / STEP LEDs are turned on, red (instead of cyan).
+- Engage step-recording (applicable for melodic tracks only (otherwise the step-recording button press is ignored).
+While step-recording is engaged, the **RUN** LED is turned on, red (instead of green while playing), and the current TRACK / STEP LEDs are turned on, red (instead of cyan).
 - Reset all sequences (all tracks) to their respective beginning points (no trigger on **CYCLE output jacks** occur when reset is done via RESET button and/or RESET input jack).
-- Reverse toggle: forward-to-reverse, or reverse-to-forward playing direction, **for selected track only** (including Turing Machine line).
+- Reverse play toggle: forward-to-reverse, or reverse-to-forward playing direction, **for selected track only** (including Turing Machine line).
-- Pendulum toggle, **for selected melodic or CV OUT track only** (Turing Machine lines do not support pendulum play).
+- Pendulum play toggle, **for selected melodic or "CV OUT" track only** (Turing Machine doesn't support pendulum play).
-- VEL. to edit velocity for each step on for selected melodic track (not applicable for CV OUT and Turing Machine tracks).
-Press again to end editing.
+- VEL. to edit velocity for each step on for selected melodic track (not applicable for "CV OUT" and Turing Machine tracks).
-- GATE to edit gate for each step on selected melodic / CV OUT track (not applicable for Turing Machine, who have its particular GATE setting).
+- GATE to edit gate for each step on selected melodic / "CV OUT" track (not applicable for Turing Machine, who have its particular GATE setting).
-- DELAY to edit delay for each step, selected melodic / CV OUT track (not applicable for Turing Machine, who have its particular DELAY setting).
+- DELAY to edit delay for each step, selected melodic / "CV OUT" track (not applicable for Turing Machine, who have its particular DELAY setting).
-- RATCHET to edit ratchet for each step, selected melodic / CV OUT track (not applicable for Turing Machine).
+- RATCHET to edit ratchet for each step, selected melodic / "CV OUT" track (not applicable for Turing Machine).
-- CHANCE to edit chance (to play or not) for each step, selected melodic / CV OUT track (not applicable for Turing Machine).
+- CHANCE to edit chance (to play or not) for each step, selected melodic / "CV OUT" track (not applicable for Turing Machine).
-- TRACK ROLE (**TRK.
-ROLE**) to select next track role (from melodic to CV OUT, then to Turing Machine, then come back to melodic, and so on).
+- TRACK ROLE (labelled **TRK.
+ROLE** on module's plate) to select next track role (from melodic to CV OUT, then to Turing Machine, then come back to melodic, and so on).
-- STEPS to edit first and last steps for selected melodic / CV OUT track (not applicable for Turing Machine), by using STEP 1 (first step) and STEP 2 (last step) encoders.
+- STEPS to edit either first and last steps for selected melodic or "CV OUT" track (not applicable for Turing Machine), by using STEP 1 (first step) and STEP 2 (last step) encoders.
+Press STEPS button again when done.
 - Enter / exit the module's SETUP.

-While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone) exactly like a piano.
+While step-recording is engaged, as visible on the module's plate, each button enters a related note (semitone) exactly like a "piano" (clear and dark buttons).
-Each pressed button registers the related note (semitone) in current octave, then advances the sequencer by one step forward (or return to the first possible step).
+Every pressed button registers the related note (semitone), in the current displayed octave, then advances the sequencer by **one step forward** (or return to the first possible step).

+During step-recording session, you'll can select another melodic track on the same pattern, also you'll can select another pattern by using its potentiometer.

+:information_source: Step-recording is immediately disengaged as soon as you'll select a non-melodic track ("CV OUT" or Turing Machine), or if you'll start the sequencer's transport via the **RUN** input jack!

-Press the EXIT button (it's the same button than used to enter/exit module's SETUP) in order to finish a step-recording session.
+To finish (disengage) an active step-recording session, simply press the EXIT button (it's the same button used to enter/exit the module's SETUP).